jppf-grid/JPPF/jmxremote-nio/README.md

 #### Misc:

 * `jmx.remote.x.request.timeout`: maximum time in milliseconds to wait for a JMX request to succeed, default to 15,000 ms
-* `jmx.remote.x.notifications.queue.size`: maximum size of the pending notifications queue for a JMX connection, defaults to Integer.MAX_VALUE
+* `jmx.remote.x.notifications.queue.size`: maximum size of the pending notifications queue for a JMX connection, defaults to 2000

 #### TLS properties: